 He has made six new short films in the last three years and is currently working on a film related to a person who was blind since birth and age 28 gains complete sight.

 In 2016, he was awarded an Honory Fellowship from the Royal College of Art, London.
 In 2017, awarded a Guggenheim Fellowship.
+In 2021 Derek Boshier received an Honorary Doctorate of the Arts from Solent University in Southampton, UK.

 He lives and works in Los Angeles.